goonerlagoon/odin-recipes/README.md

 # odin-recipes
-repo for mastering my HTML/CSS/JS-foo by building a recipe site from the ground up via The Odin Project
+repo for mastering my HTML/CSS/JS-foo through building a recipe site from the ground up via The Odin Project